TryGhost/node-sqlite3/README.md

 High-level Driver
 =================

-High-level bindings are provide a simple interface to SQLite3.
+High-level bindings provide a simple interface to SQLite3.
 They should be fast enough for most purposes, but if you absolutely need more performance, the low level drivers are also straight-forward to use, but require a few additional steps.